I3ck/cppOpt/README.md

 #cppOpt
-A C++ library which allows the numerical optimisation of any given problem, function, program or you-name-it
+A header-only C++ library which allows the numerical optimisation of any given problem, function, program or you-name-it
 without knowing the "function" of the problem simply by smartly testing certain values
+- you only have to include a single header file `cppOpt.h`
 - using heuristic algorithms http://en.wikipedia.org/wiki/Heuristic
 - using Catch as testing framework https://github.com/philsquared/Catch

-##version 0.1.4
+##version 0.2

 ##optimise anything!
 optimise any given problem by defining your very own Solver class: